Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

-According to the American Association of Neurological Surgeons, up to 85% of Americans will suffer from spine pain at some point in their lives.
-Spine pain can make everyday activities uncomfortable, diminishing your quality of life and making just about every movement challenging.
+According to the American Association of Neurological Surgeons, up to 85% of Americans will experience spine pain at some point in their lives.
+This type of pain can transform everyday activities into uncomfortable tasks, significantly diminishing your quality of life and making nearly every movement a challenge.
+Conditions such as spinal stenosis can contribute significantly to this discomfort, necessitating targeted spinal stenosis treatment.

 Pain in the lumbar region (lower back) and cervical region (neck) are the most common types of spine pain.
 Strains and sprains can be one of the reasons for pain in your lower back.
 An awkward movement or lifting something very heavy can lead to a strain or sprain.
 Common symptoms include: